telehash/TMesh/TMesh.md

 * resource based routing, highest resource gets undelivered packets
 * highest leader for the whole mesh is responsible for mapping the full mesh, collecting undelivered’s and re-routing them
 * natural pooling around local resources, neighborhoods
-* when you know a link's neighbors you can calculate their knock windows and detect possible overlaps to optimize for interference
+* when you know a link's neighbors you can use their mediums active to estimate congestion/energy requirements

 # Implementation Notes